Thinking about change in a positive light, means we see the opportunities available to us

 I don’t want to spoil the party

-During the Winning Edge programme, we talk about the five choice drivers which we employ when making every single choice in life.
+During the Winning Edge course, we talk about the five choice drivers which we employ when making every single choice in life.
 One of them is our imagination; we will imagine the outcome of our choice and invariably, when it’s a weighty choice we’re making, we will imagine all manner of scenarios with negative consequences.

 Think about it.
 You’re invited to a party.
 You don’t really venture out much, but you’re persuaded to for a change.
 The party isn’t for a couple of weeks.
 And it’s fancy dress.
 As you near the end of the first week, you start wondering why you accepted the invitation - you’re not sure how many people you’re going to know at the party so will you be left standing on your own like Billy-no-mates.
 With five days to go, you haven’t thought about your costume.
 Do you hire, or cobble something together?
 What’s everyone else wearing?
 You’re convinced they are hugely resourceful and are all going to look fantastic.
 The party is now two days away and the hire place doesn’t have anything decent left and you’re not particularly creative, so you give up the ghost on making one.
 Besides, everyone will probably judge you because their outfits will be much better.
 Plus, you’re bound to say something stupid or make a faux pas so actually, it’s probably best not to go.